 What Factors Affect the Cost of Egress Windows?

-Next, we’ll cover several things that impact the cost of egress windows.
-These factors can tack hundreds or even thousands of dollars to your final price, so it’s imperative to understand them beforehand.
+Several things impact the cost of egress windows.
+These factors can add hundreds or even thousands of dollars to your final price, so it’s imperative to understand them beforehand.

 The main cost-defining factors for egress windows are: